linuxgurugamer/KRASH/README.md

 Instructions

+Configurations

+There are 10 pre-defined configurations:

+Easy		Fairly low costs.
+There are setup costs and per-minute costs, both for the number of parts and weight of the vessel Normal		Reasonable costs
+Moderate	Somewhat more expensive
+Hard		Even more expensive
+Easy-Percentage	Same as easy, except that instead of using the number of parts and weight, it uses a percentage of the cost of the vessel for the setup costs, and then a smaller percentage for each minute
+Normal-Percentage
+Moderate-Percentage
+Hard-Percentage

+For both type listed above, there is also a Custom setting

+In addition, you can create a customized config.
+See the following image for the configuration screen:

+In the left column is a list of the available configs to use.
+An asterick indicates one of the predefined settings and can't be changed.
+Click on the setting you would like to see, the values will be shown on the right side

+On the right half, the top shows the config name and the buttons:
+Save	Active only when the name doesn't begin with an asterick.
+Will save the current config and make it active Accept	Accepts the current config as the active config for the current game Reset	Resets change to the current config
+Cancel	Cancels the changes and closes the screen Delete	Active only when name refers to existing custom config.
+Will delete that config

+In the right half, there are two columns;  The left column shows the costs for the different
+types:  Flat, Per-part, Per-ton and Percentage, along with the Atmospheric Multipler

+The right colum has the following:

+Termination options if no data at the specified location(ie:  Terminate at SOI, if  you enter an SOI and haven't received any science data from it, the sim will terminate)

+Miscellaneous Options.
+The max sim cost is merely a default, and can be overridden when  you start the sim

+Note that the configuration window can be shown both in the Spacecenter view and in the editor, whether you are in a career game or not.
+The costs will only apply if you are in a career game.

 In the VAB/SPH, load the ship you want to simulate Click the SIM button, you will see the following screen: